 - SABB's risk management mandate includes specific interest rate risk thresholds, along with a specific Risk Appetite Statement, which are approved by BRC on an annual basis. - PVBP limits are established covering the total bank exposure as well as having sub limits placed on the banking and trading books.
-Market Risk Management tracks the limits on a daily basis with exceptions referred to senior management. - Pillar II capital assessments using Economic Value of Equity (EVE) as a basis for capital requirements under Pillar II as part of the Bank's capital adequacy with at least quarterly reporting to ALCO. - Internal transfer pricing policies are established by Finance and approved by ALCO. - Funds Transfer Pricing (FTP) maintenance. - Stress testing is undertaken and reported to ALCO on a quarterly basis covering the standard Basel IRRBB scenarios for EVE and Net Interest Income (NII) sensitivities. - Additional stress scenarios are undertaken on a quarterly basis which are also included within the SAMA stress testing report based on a mild shock of 100bps, a moderate shock of 200bps and an extreme shock of 540bps (which is the largest 1 year movement seen in USD or SAR interest rates). - Clear definition of authorized investments, permissible hedging and position taking strategies with Treasury appointed as the execution body
+Market Risk Management tracks the limits on a daily basis with exceptions referred to senior management. - Pillar II capital assessments using Economic Value of (EV) as a basis for capital requirements under Pillar II as part of the Bank's capital adequacy with at least quarterly reporting to ALCO. - Internal transfer pricing policies are established by Finance and approved by ALCO. - Funds Transfer Pricing (FTP) maintenance. - Stress testing is undertaken and reported to ALCO on a quarterly basis covering the standard Basel IRRBB scenarios for EVE and Net Interest Income (NII) sensitivities. - Additional stress scenarios are undertaken on a quarterly basis which are also included within the SAMA stress testing report based on a mild shock of 100bps, a moderate shock of 200bps. - Clear definition of authorized investments, permissible hedging and position taking strategies with Treasury appointed as the execution body